tharun15/CKA/ckaexam2025/task14-storage-pv-pvc/README.md

 ## Success Criteria
 - A PersistentVolumeClaim named `mariadb` is created in the `task14` namespace
 - The PVC is bound to the existing `mariadb-pv` PersistentVolume
-- A MariaDB deployment is created that uses this PVC
+- The MariaDB deployment is applied from the generated `mariadb-deployment.yaml` file
 - The MariaDB pod is running successfully
 - The logs indicate that MariaDB started without data integrity issues